Abdominal exercise: Abdominal exercises

 There are multiple ways to work on our abdominals but here are various abdominal exercises someone can do that are effective.

 One of the most popular exercise is what is known as the abdominal crunch.
 It activates the four abdominal muscles because it flexes the spine while laying down with their feet on the ground while raising their upper body up and then back down.
 For those who are new to this exercise, it can help perform this exercise by crossing their arms and putting them crossed on their chest.

+Abdominal crunches are very popular due to the belief that they lead to visible "six-pack-abs".
+However, experts caution that overuse of crunch-based exercises can lead to injuries and less optimal function by putting undue stress on the lower back.
+Alternative exercises like dead-bugs and planks are often recommended that focus on spine stability, instead of repeated spinal movement.

-Another effective exercise is an abdominal plank because it is used when strengthening their trunk and their inner and outer oblique of their core.
-This exercise is performed by being facedown, legs straight with their elbows bent, and holding the exercise in place by putting their weight on their forearms.
+The abdominal plank is effective because it strengthens the trunk and the inner and outer obliques.
+This exercise is performed by lying facedown with legs straight and elbows bent at 90 degrees, then lifting the body so that weight is supported on the forearms and toes while the position is held.

 Moving forward, another exercise people can begin doing is to lie on their back and putting their feet at a 45° angle while moving their legs as if they were riding a bicycle.
 In addition, people can lay down with their hands on their side of their body and position a book on their stomach while raising their stomach up and down to feel the burn in their core.
 People may also lay down and position their feet at a 45° angle and lift them straight and bend them back down to the 45° angle then repeat.
 Once people have completed those they can stand straight with both of their arms opened and straight and bend down to the left then to the right by using one hand at a time.
 While standing people can also stand straight and position their hands on their hips and rotate their bodies from right to left and vice versa while bending forward and backward.
 Another way someone can work on their abdominals is by sitting on top of their legs in a bed while bending their chest forward until it touches the bed then coming back up to their normal position.
 Also, people can sit down on a bed with their legs straight and they will lie back and come back up without using their hands.
 While using a chair they can place their arms on the side of a chair and with their legs backward they will push down until their abdominal touches the chair.
 Finally, people can lay down with their feet straight and raise their legs to a right angle and then back down.
 For a better visual understanding, all these exercises were obtained from an Abdominal Exercise Journal.